 Magnesium threonate is a form of the essential mineral magnesium.
-The body requires magnesium for various crucial functions, including enzyme reactions, protein synthesis, glucose control, muscle function, and nerve function.
+The body requires magnesium for various functions, including protein synthesis, glucose control, and nerve function.

 Magnesium threonate, or

 This article looks at magnesium threonate, its benefits, and possible side effects.
 It also explores the importance of magnesium in the body and the symptoms an individual may experience with magnesium deficiency.

 Some animal studies have found that magnesium threonate can increase magnesium ions in the brain and improve cognitive function.

 For example, a

 In light of these findings, people may take magnesium L-threonate for its potential cognitive benefits and to normalize their magnesium levels.
 However, there is a lack of research to support these effects in humans.

 Read about supplements for the brain.

 Ingesting more than 5,000 milligrams (mg) of magnesium per day, usually from magnesium-containing laxatives and antacids, can cause magnesium toxicity, leading to symptoms such as: